dect-e/howto-dect/index.md

 [rfp35ip]: https://www.telefonanlage-shop.de/Aastra-EOL-END-OF-LIFE-TK-Systeme-DECT-Systeme-244/Aastra-RFP-35-IP-indoor-709#link_3
 [rfp45ip]: https://www.telefonanlage-shop.de/Aastra-DECT-Systeme-SIP-DECT-RFP-62/Mitel-RFP-45-IP-indoor-2221#link_3

-### Power

-Gen 2 and 3 RFPs can be powered via Power-over-Ethernet or via an RJ11 power connector.
-Gen 4 only supports Power-over-Ethernet.

-As a point of reference for power consumption: An RFP 43 WLAN uses about 5.5 W during normal operation.

 ### Selecting an RFP

 For a home/enthuasiast setup, you probably won't be too picky about speech